 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Love sushi, should know these things!
+If you love sushi, you should know these things!

 Báo Thanh niênBáo Thanh niên23/04/2018

-Traditional sushi contains many of the ingredients of a “health food”: fresh fish, seaweed, and is easy to eat, Time quoted Katherine Zeratsky, a nutritionist and associate professor of nutrition at the Mayo Clinic, saying.
-However, experts warn that it is not a dish for a slim waist, if eaten too much.
+Time magazine quoted Katherine Zeratsky, a nutritionist and associate professor of nutrition at the Mayo Clinic, as saying that traditional sushi contains many of the ingredients of "a healthy food": fresh fish, seaweed, and is easy to eat.
+However, experts warn that it is not a food for a slim waistline if eaten in excess.

 related news

-How to make sushi really healthy?
+How can we make sushi truly healthy?

-Select the appropriate roll
+Choose the appropriate reel.

-Reduce eating dipping sauce and soy sauce
+Reduce your consumption of dipping sauces and soy sauce.

 related news

-Risk of cancer recurrence due to diet
+Risk of cancer recurrence due to diet.

-Choose quality ingredients
+Choose quality ingredients.

 Source: https://thanhnien.vn/thich-mon-sushi-nen-biet-nhung-dieu-nay-185751335.htm